emustudio/emuStudio/docs/_documentation/user/_doc/altair8800/standard-mem.md

 Some "controllers" - used as embedded devices - usually logically organize memory into areas, some of which are read only, which usually contains the firmware, and some are rewritable.
 Physically, these memories are wired to specific addresses, so the programmer can access them.

-Standard operating memory plug-in emulates this behavior.
+Standard operating memory plugin emulates this behavior.
 It allows to define ROM areas which represent read only memory.
 There can be set up multiple ROM areas, and they can overlap.
 Effectively it means that memory cells in ROM area cannot be changed from software running on the emulator.
 All writes to the memory will be ignored.

 Manually, as a user it is possible to change the values, but only by loading new memory image.
 Editing the value will not work.